The band’s fifth includes a few great tracks, but the split in musical personalities between Brooker and Trower is increasingly evident.

 For years, Procol Harum has resisted the prog label, and the second side of music bears that out.
 Trower’s Song for a Dreamer is hippy/trippy stuff, but the rest of the songs are straightforward rockers, no more or less proggy than Elton John’s heavier stuff (a reference point that comes up on this album more often than you might think).
 Power Failure is the best of the batch on side two; this despite what has to be one of the weirdest drum solos I’ve ever heard (B.J.
 Wilson deserved a better showcase).
 Playmate of the Mouth is a boozy number that suggests a nasty version of The Kinks, and Reid leaves the bad taste in the mouth of Trower for the even nastier Poor Mohammed.

 The music of Brooker and Trower had become fractured over time, the one leaning toward ambitious rock arrangements with orchestral touches, the other embracing blues-rock and an unhealthy affection for the cowbell.
 The split should have freed up Procol Harum to make proggier music, only I don’t remember it shaking out that way.
-The band is still capable of making great music together, as “Luskus Delph,” “Simple Sister” and “Broken Barricades” ably prove.
-Whether they were capable of sustaining that magic over an entire album again, apparently not.
-I would point you to their first three records as the prettiest of the Harum, but so far I haven’t met a lovelier fourth.
+Yet the band is still capable of making great music together, as “Luskus Delph,” “Simple Sister” and “Broken Barricades” ably prove.

 Original elpee version